-Monday is Veteran’s Day here in America, and it’s a day of honor and celebration that has its roots in “the 11th hour of the 11th day of the 11th month” of 1918, when Germany signed the Armistice to end World War I. I have written before about what this day means to me.
-My military service took place during the relatively peaceful era of 1985 to 1990, it still was not all that easy.
+Today is Veterans Day here in America, a day of honor and celebration that has its roots in “the 11th hour of the 11th day of the 11th month” of 1918, when Germany signed the Armistice to end World War I. I have written before about what this day means to me.
+My military service took place during the relatively peaceful era of 1985 to 1990, but it still wasn’t all that easy.
 I know firsthand about the dread of boot camp, and the difficulty of enduring even basic training… but to me, my motivation was clear: I wanted to serve my country.

 Through those experiences and others, I came to have ultimate respect for those who have gone far beyond “basic training” to become the Marines, the SEALS, and other elite members of our special forces… whose bravery and daily commitments are seemingly made of granite.
 It is nearly impossible to duly honor them and express the appreciation they deserve.
 Read more